dryall/coinwidget.com/README.md

 coinwidget.com
 ==============

-*The Bitcoin and Litecoin Donation Button*
+*The ArtsyCoin (and Bitcoin and Litecoin) Donation Button*

 Visit http://coinwidget.com/ for full documentation, demo, and a link code wizard.

 CoinWidget was created by http://scotty.cc/ (hire me for your next project!)

+This fork was created by the ArtsyCoin team: http://artsycoin.com

 Released under the Open Source **MIT License** (see **LICENSE** file for details).